 What are your best qualities, talents, and skills?
 What are your areas of expertise?
 What have you done well in the past?
 What unique services and experiences can you offer your future clients?
 When your friends or colleagues ask you for advice or help, what are they most often asking for?

 Many times, the things we’re good at ARE our passions.
 By identifying what you’re good at, and doing the things that come naturally to you, your brain and body get to do what they love.
-If you feel that you are naturally good at listening and understanding without judgement, guiding those around you, educating others on the latest health trends, and supporting them when they need it most—then you already on your way to becoming a great health coach!
+If you feel that you are naturally good at listening and understanding without judgment, guiding those around you, educating others on the latest health trends, and supporting them when they need it most—then you are already on your way to becoming a great health coach!